YungDurum/Plantinvaders/README.md

 - plants table conceals the name of the plant and id.
 - saturation_data table is the file being updated every 10 minutes and holds a *timestamp* with the datetime, the saturation level, and plant id.
 - mailaddreses table hold the name and mailadresses of the people to be notified.

+### HTML AND CHART JS ###
+The pages are created by HTML/CSS and jinja.
+Most are design choices so I will not go into to much detail.
+One of the libraries I have used is ChartJS and with the help of the CHART JS youtube channel, I figured my way through the library.
+The graph that is designed can be zoomed in and out.
+In the end I was not really satisfied with the result.
+I hope to improve this in the future, and I hope to make this more user-friendly and easier to use for research purposes.

+### Front-end design choices ###
+For the design I wished to create a friendly, retro looking application thats easy to use.

+THANKS CS50 for the opportunity to learn more about computerscience and programming.
+It is a rabbithole but fun :).